NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Having a large number of member zones in a single RRset may cause the RRset to be too large to be conveyed via DNS messages which make up a zone transfer.
 Having the zones uniquely tagged with the `<m-unique-N>` label ensures the list of member zones can be split over multiple DNS messages in a zone transfer.

-The `<m-unique-N>` label also enables the state for a zone to be reset. (see (#zonereset)) As long as no zone state needs to be reset at the authoritative nameservers, the unique label associated with a zone SHOULD remain the same.
+The `<m-unique-N>` label also enables the state for a zone to be reset (see (#zonereset)).
+As long as no zone state needs to be reset at the authoritative nameservers, the unique label associated with a zone SHOULD remain the same.

 The CLASS field of every RR in a catalog zone MUST be IN (1).

+[FIXME: how about turning this around?
+Because they are not for querying, queries to it should be discouraged by using a huge TTL]
 The TTL field's value is not specially defined by this memo.
 Catalog zones are for authoritative nameserver management only and are not intended for general querying via recursive resolvers and therefore a value of zero (0) is RECOMMENDED.

-Each RRSet of catalog zone, with the exception of the zone apex, SHOULD consist of just one RR.
+[FIXME: earlier we said that the version RRset could have multiple entries] Each RRSet of a catalog zone, with the exception of the zone apex, SHOULD consist of just one RR.
 It's acceptable to generate owner names with the help of a sufficiently strong hash function, with small probablity that unrelated records fall within the same RRSet.

+[FIXME: this would be a good spot to write an introduction to properties]

 # The Serial Property